 Towards this goal, we present FIX, a benchmark for measuring the interpretability of features with respect to expert knowledge.
 To develop this benchmark, we worked closely with with domain experts, spanning gallbladder surgeons to supernova cosmologists, to define criteria for interpretability of features in each domain.

 An overview of FIX is shown in the following table below.
 The benchmark consists of 6 different real-world settings spanning cosmology, psychology and medicine, and covers 3 different data modalities (image, text, and time series).
-Each setting’s dataset consists of classic inputs and outputs for prediction, as well as the criteria that experts consider to be reflective of good features (i.e. expert features).
+Each setting’s dataset consists of classic inputs and outputs for prediction, as well as the criteria that experts consider to reflect their desired features (i.e. expert features).
 Despite the breadth of domains, FIX generalizes all of these different settings into a single framework with a unified metric that measures a feature’s alignment with expert knowledge.
-Methods that can extract expert features across all the diverse FIX settings are then likely to work well as general purpose feature extractors.
+The goal of the benchmark is to advance the development of general purpose feature extractors that can extract expert feature across all diverse FIX settings.

 An overview of the datasets available in the FIX benchmark.